Duet3D/wiki-content/How_to_guides/Wiring_your_Duet_3.md

 # 1. Board Diagram

-Take a moment to familiarize yourself with the wiring diagram.
+Take a moment to familiarise yourself with the wiring diagram.
 Click on the image to open the full resolution version in a new browser window/tab.

 ## Tabs {.tabset}